FeralAI/FightboardHybrid/README.md

 ## Installation

 An update package is provided that uses PowerShell and a bundled version of avrdude to handle flashing the microcontroller in the Fightboard.
 If you're familiar with this process or on Linux/Mac, you can just extract the `.hex` file and flash it manually with your platform's version of avrdude.

+**Using the Update Script**:

-Otherwise, follow these steps to update your firmware:
+Follow these steps to update your firmware:

 1. Download and extract the latest firmware update package from [Releases](https://github.com/FeralAI/FightboardHybrid/releases).
 1. Press the reset button twice quickly on the bottom of your Fightboard.
 You'll need a small screwdriver or toothpick to press it.
 This will put the microcontroller into bootloader mode for about 10 seconds.
 1. Run the `update.bat` file from the extracted firmware update folder.
 Make sure you do this within a few seconds of resetting the board otherwise it will fail.

+**Manual Installation**:

+You will need `avrdude` for your platform.
+You may use the `avrdude.conf` file provided in the update package if needed.
+To manually update, perform the following:

+1. Press the reset button twice quickly on the bottom of your Fightboard.
+You'll need a small screwdriver or toothpick to press it.
+This will put the microcontroller into bootloader mode for about 10 seconds.
+1. Find the COM port of the device when in bootloader mode.
+This will vary by system, but an easy way is to use Arduino IDE's board selection.
+1. Run the following command, replacing `$port` with your COM port (COM10 for example).
+You should have this command ready to run out prior to resetting your device:

+    ```sh
+    avrdude -v -Cavrdude.conf -patmega32u4 -cavr109 -P $port -b57600 -D -Uflash:w:Fightboard.ino.hex:i
+    ```

 That's it!
 If all went well you should see a success message at the end like `avrdude.exe: 15206 bytes of flash verified` and `avrdude.exe done.
-Thank you.`.
-If you have issues, try running through the steps again or [opening an issue](https://github.com/FeralAI/FightboardHybrid/issues/new).
+Thank you.` If you have issues, try running through the steps again or [opening an issue](https://github.com/FeralAI/FightboardHybrid/issues/new).

 ## Usage